 3 – Buy Some Cards

-I used a cheap Project Life Family-themed multi pack, which worked brilliantly.
+I used a cheap Project Life Family-themed multi pack (try Amazon here for scrapbooking kits, there are scrapbooking kits themed for EVERY occasion from a triup on the moutains to a child’s first birthday), which worked brilliantly.
 Of course you can go ahead and buy loads of card stock and papers and tapes etc, but we’re trying to make this simple and painless, right?
-The £7 investment is worth the 3hrs you save cutting and trimming and measuring.
+My £7 investment was worth the 3hrs I saved cutting and trimming and measuring.

 4 – Check Your Details

 Keep some notes to hand of the places you are in the images, the details of where you stayed, and sort your travel paraphernalia to make sure you have what you want in the scrapbook to hand.